Ashley4734/Bulk_Upscale/README.md

    pip install -r requirements-ai.txt
    ```

    Note: AI upscaling requires specific versions of PyTorch and torchvision for compatibility with basicsr.
-The requirements-ai.txt file includes tested, compatible versions.
+The requirements-ai.txt file includes tested, compatible versions (torch 2.9.1 + torchvision 0.24.1) that ship wheels for Python 3.11–3.13.
 This will download ~500MB of packages.
 The AI model weights (~17MB for x4, ~11MB for x2) will be automatically downloaded on first use.

 4. **Make the script executable (optional):**
    ```bash